ddadaal/ddadaal.me/contents/20191012-a-react-form-comp-pref-optimization-with-profiler/en.md

   - React
 ---

-> Note: This code is from a internal project.
+> Note: This code is from an internal project.
 Measurements apply to protect confidential information, but the problem and methods mentioned in the article are universal and not limited to specific projects.

 # The Problem